LBMC/RAPToR/README.md

 We have verified RAPToR works with R v3.6.3 and v4.1.1, on Unix (Ubuntu 18.04/20.04 LTS), Windows 10, and macOS (10.14) systems.

-Assuming a standard dataset size (n by g), 4Gb of RAM and 2 CPU cores
+Standard datasets can easily run with 4Gb of RAM and 2 CPU cores.
+For reference, the [GSE80157](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE80157) (`dsaeschimann2017`) dataset used for demo in the main vignette (43 samples by ~19500 genes) can be downloaded and staged with RAPToR in under 30 seconds, using less than 2Gb of RAM.

 #### Dependencies
 RAPToR has the following R package dependencies, which users can install from an R console: